luluzhou1/alinush.github.io/_includes/refs.md

 [^BGZ23e]: **A Lower Bound on the Length of Signatures Based on Group Actions and Generic Isogenies**, by Dan Boneh and Jiaxin Guan and Mark Zhandry, *in Cryptology ePrint Archive, Paper 2023/250*, 2023, [[URL]](https://eprint.iacr.org/2023/250)

 [^BH01]: **A Survey on IQ Cryptography**, by Johannes Buchmann and Safuat Hamdy, *in In Proceedings of Public Key Cryptography and Computational Number Theory*, 2001

+[^BH08]: **Perfectly-Secure MPC with Linear Communication Complexity**, by Beerliová-Trubíniová, Zuzana and Hirt, Martin, *in Theory of Cryptography*, 2008

 [^BH19e]: **Biased Nonce Sense: Lattice Attacks against Weak ECDSA Signatures in Cryptocurrencies**, by Joachim Breitner and Nadia Heninger, *in Cryptology ePrint Archive, Paper 2019/023*, 2019, [[URL]](https://eprint.iacr.org/2019/023)